Why is self-awareness a vital skill to master?

 At this point, I would like to say that what matters are not justifying someone else or ourselves, but rather understanding how we think and why we do so.

-It is necessary to find out your strengths and why they are your strengths, whether it is your innate talent, and whether its strength evokes good emotions in you.
-And at the same time, understand your weaknesses, if any, exist and why they have developed, whether they have already emerged as children and why they did occur at all.
+It is necessary to find out your strengths.
+And why they are your strengths, whether it is your innate talent, and whether its power evokes good emotions in you.
+And at the same time, understand your weaknesses, if any, exist and why they have developed.
+Whether they have previously emerged since children, excessively whence?
+They made occur frequently.